Pandemonium1986/docker-alpine313/README.md

 -   `latest`: the latest stable release.
 -   `X.Y.Z`: the exact version associated with the tag X.Y.Z.
 -   `develop`: the version currently being tested.
--   `main`: the latest beta version.
+-   `main`: the latest beta build.
+-   `nightly`: the latest nightly build.

 ## How to Build